dataesr/affiliation-matcher/doc/matcher.md

 We do the same with subdivisions names, subdivisions codes and iso 3166 alpha3.
 We now have 4 indexes:
 "matcher_country_name", "matcher_country_subdivision_name", "matcher_country_subdivision_code" and
 "matcher_country_alpha3".
-Each index will represent a criterion of strategies.
+Each index will represent a criterion of strategy.
 We could then define a strategy like ["matcher_country_name", "matcher_country_subdivision_name", "matcher_country_alpha3"].

 In order to improve performances, we had to do some adjustments with the ES settings and mappings.
 As default tokenizer, we use the ICU plugin that has a better support of Unicode.
-We introduced some Elasticsearch filters like stop words and stemmer token for both French and English and elisions for French ("l", "q", "jusqu" ...).
+We introduced some Elasticsearch filters like stop words and stemmer token for both French and English and elisions for French ("l", "q", "jusqu", etc).
-We introduced some Elasticsearch analyzers too to arrange the previous filters.
+We introduced some Elasticsearch analyzers to arrange the previous filters.

 Plus we complete the pycountry informations about missing country names like "Vietnam" whose name was only "Viet Nam" or "Russia" whose name is "Russian Federation".